 The pressure put on today’s customers is steadily increasing due to the constant technological development, the digitization of things, the search for alternative resources.
 In particular, this tension is enormously high when buying a car.
-You want to comply with environmental laws and cut down on emissions, you want to be able to fit your whole family and not be constrained by size, and you want to save on fuel and maintenance at the same time.
+You want to comply with environmental laws and cut down on emissions.
+You want to be able to transport your whole family and not be constrained by size.
+At the same time, you want to save on fuel and maintenance at the same time.
 And that’s not even the whole list.

-Luckily, we are here to help you in this tough choice.
-Today we will present you several car models that can save you money in the long run.
-In our short list, we’ve tried to keep in mind the main factors affecting your choice: fuel, mileage, and engine.
+Luckily, we are here to help you with this tough choice.
+Today, we will present you with several car models that can save you money in the long run.
+On our list, we’ve tried to keep in mind the main factors affecting your choice: fuel, mileage, and engine.
 What are you waiting for?
 Save by buying a car that will last!

 We are starting with our all-time favorite Toyota Prius Hybrid.
-The discussion on the efficiency of hybrids and whether or not they save you money has remained relevant even today when the hybrids are not latest fashion any more.
+The discussion on the efficiency of hybrids and whether or not they save you money has remained relevant even today when hybrids are not the latest fashion anymore.
 Is the premium price you might pay for a hybrid greater than the fuel savings over time?
-“It depends on how much you drive, how you drive and how long you own your car,” says the Chicago Tribune.
-The Prius, being one of the first mass-produced hybrids, is much more efficient than other full-sized SUVs.
+“It depends on how much you drive, how you drive and how long you own your car,” states the Chicago Tribune.
+The Prius, being one of the first mass-produced hybrids, is much more efficient than other full-size SUVs.
 What’s to your convenience is that you can choose the most suitable EPA class for your needs and still have a combined fuel economy of 50 miles per gallon.
 In the end, however, whether or not a hybrid is worth the money is an issue you need to decide for yourself.

 BMW i3 series

 In case you have already taken the hybrids to a higher level and are looking for something more efficient, we have it for you.
-The sophistication of the German engineering that makes urban driving a pleasure – the BMW i3 series.
-Electric power in combination with eco-friendly interior will not only save you money in the long run, but will make you a true environmental defender in soul.
+The sophistication of the German engineering that makes urban driving pleasure – the BMW i3 series.
+Electric power in combination with an eco-friendly interior will not only save you money in the long run but will make you a true environmental defender.
 “There are plenty of bits to get excited about with the car,” says Steve from Washington.
 What we found most relevant, however, is that the BMW i3 is the path to the future.
 According to KMPG, plug-in hybrids are predicted to attract the greatest demand of any e-vehicle by 2019.
 Understandable.
 After all, who wouldn’t like driving 124 miles per gallon in a fancy BMW i3?